-If you have a laptop, a passion, a work ethic and an internet connection, you can build a business or organization or company and live life on your own terms.
+If you have a laptop, a passion, a work ethic, and an internet connection, you can build a business or organization, or company and live life on your own terms.

 I’m not the guy to tell you to quit your job and chase your dream.

 I believe the saddest thing of all is hating your job.
-Almost everyone spends most of our lives working, so why would anyone want to spend most of their lives doing something that they hate?
+Almost everyone spends most of their lives working, so why would anyone want to spend most of their lives doing something that they hate?

 There is a better way.
 I would love to show you how.